caldwp/caldwp.github.io/_projects/min_seg.md

 category: academic
 ---

-This project was part of my Mechtronics class at RPI, and taught us how to create linearized control systems for non-linear physical systems.
+This project was part of my Mechatronics class at RPI, and taught us how to create linearized control systems for non-linear physical systems.
 The physics of a segway is non-linear, and this is seen when separating the system into two parts - the wheel and the pendulum.
 Seen below these diagrams were first analyzed with Newton's Laws, after which relationships were